Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 There are many different implementations of the relativistic hydrodynamics, either in 2+1D or in 3+1D~\cite{Kolb:2003dz, Muronga:2001zk, Hirano:2005xf, Chaudhuri:2006jd, Romatschke:2007jx, Dusling:2007gi, Song:2007ux, Du:2019obx, Inghirami:2016iru, Okamoto:2017ukz, Nijs:2021clz, Florkowski:2010cf, Strickland:2012bc, Schenke:2010nt, Ryu:2015vwa, Shen:2017bsr, Bazow:2013ifa, Shen:2014vra, Pierog:2013ria, Sakai:2020pjw, Karpenko:2013wva, Pang:2018zzo, Yin:2015fca, Hattori:2022hyo, Guo:2019mgh, Shi:2020htn}.
-2+1D hydro assumes the fluid to be boost invariant along the beam direction, whereas 3+1D hydro does not.
-The former is a good approximation for HIC phenomena in mid rapidity.
-Typically simulating one HIC event in 3+1D hydrodynamics with finite shear viscosity takes 40 to 60 times longer than simulating one event in 2+1D hydro.
-It is thus more convenient to accumulate a large amount of data using 2+1D hydro, which will also be beneficial for machine learning studies.
+2+1D hydrodynamics assumes that the fluid is boost-invariant along the beam direction, while 3+1D hydrodynamics does not.
+This difference has important implications for the study of high-energy nuclear collisions.
+2+1D hydrodynamics provides a good approximation for mid-rapidity HIC phenomena, while 3+1D hydrodynamics is more suitable for understanding rapidity-dependent phenomena.
+However, simulating one HIC event in 3+1D hydrodynamics with finite shear viscosity can take up to 60 times longer than simulating the same event in 2+1D hydrodynamics.
+As a result, it is often more convenient to accumulate a large amount of data using 2+1D hydrodynamics, which can also be beneficial for machine learning studies.
 For example, in the Bayesian analysis~\cite{Bernhard:2016tnd} that requires millions of events, VISH2+1 hydrodynamic model is used to generate data with event-by-event fluctuating initial conditions.

 \emph{\textbf{Transport models for the hadronic cascade}} --- The particle-yield ratios between different hadrons are well described by the statistical model, assuming that the particles emitted from the freeze-out hypersurface obey the Fermi--Dirac distribution for baryons and the Bose--Einstein distribution for mesons, with mass $m_i$ and chemical potential $\mu_i$,